MIGG-NTU/academic/README.md

 - Attribution: You must give appropriate credit, provide a link to the license, and indicate if changes were made.
 - NonCommercial: You may not use the material for commercial purposes.

+## Update publication

+0. Install prerequisite: `conda install -c conda-forge academic`.
+1. Download BibTeX file, then run `academic import --bibtex <path_to_your/publications.bib>`.
+2. New folder will be created in `content/publication/`.
+Change the folder name for clearance.